ardacebi/clutter/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report on one of the examples
+about: Create a bug report
 title: "[Briefly describe the bug here]"
 labels: bug
 assignees: ''

 ---

-**Which example or clone is this report about?** e.g. Calculator

 **Describe the bug**
 A clear and concise description of what the bug is.